-Students who receive a passing grade for a module or course but wish to repeat the module or course may do so (subject to seat availability).
+Students who receive a passing grade for a module or course but wish to repeat the module or course may do so (subject to seat availability), but they may repeat a completed module or course only once.

 NOTE: The school does not permit students to make up absences that accrue on their attendance record during the classroom training; however, all absences accumulated during an externship must be made up so that the entire number of required hours is completed.